nicross/sea/docs/ROADMAP.md

 # ROADMAP
 This document outlines upcoming changes for post-jam releases.

-## v1.2.0
-- Advance time when using fast travel

 ## v1.3.0
 - Aquatic life (dolphins, gulls, whales, schools of fish)